 Understanding Charity Metrics

 How can general charity statistics be used to help inform your decision on which charity to support?
-This is the first article in a series that will help assess the accountability of any charity, what their reported financial information could mean and how it relates to their mission.
+This is the first article in a series that will help assess the accountability of a charity, what their reported financial information could mean and how it relates to their mission.

 Most of the information about a charity is provided in Annual Information Statements (AIS).
 These documents are the main source of communication from charities to the Australia Charities and Not-for-profits Commission (ACNC).
 All registered charities have to submit AIS statements, unless they meet specific requirements.

 Giving Guide utilises this information to provide donors a broad overview of the charity and presents the information in an alternate way.
 Charity reporting is complex and currently no common baseline exists for which to compare one charity to another.
 As two similar charities aiding the same beneficiary may go about their mission in different ways.

-To start, let’s review the information, metrics and statistics provided by Giving Guide for each charity.
+To start, let’s review the information and metrics provided by Giving Guide for each charity.

 - Charity Status: Provides you with the security that the charity is meeting the minimum governance standards set out by the ACNC.
 It also informs you the charity has complied with the necessary reporting and provision of information.
 There are three tiles that could be viewed far any given charity: Green = Charity Registration is up to date; Orange = Reporting is late; and Red = charity has enforcement action or registration is temporarily, voluntarily or permanently revoked.
 Very few charities have enforcement actions, but this would be noted in red as well.
 We would advise sticking to the Green tiles, not excluding the Orange tiles for late reporting but proceed with caution on any red tiles.

 - Charity Size: Size is based on the amount of the charity’s annual revenue.
 For more information read our article on big vs small charities.
 Giving Guide uses more size categories than the ACNC: Extra Small (<$50k); Small ($50k-$250k); Medium ($250k-$1m); Large ($1m-$10m); Very Large ($10m-$100m); and Extra Large (>$100m).